Portland Skin Allergy Testing & Treatment

 Evaluation of Contact Dermatitis

-Dr. Norris is an expert in patch testing has one of the most comprehensive allergy clinics in Portland, which is used to make the diagnosis of allergic contact dermatitis in children and adults.
+Dr. Norris is an expert in skin allergy patch testing and has one of the most comprehensive skin allergy clinics in Portland, which is used to make the diagnosis of allergic contact dermatitis in children and adults.
 Patch testing involves placing low concentrations of specific allergens on a patient’s back and observing the area for a skin reaction over a 5-7 day.

 Patch testing is not the same as scratch or prick testing, which is used to diagnose hives or allergies associated with runny eyes and runny nose (hay fever).
 Each patient will receive a comprehensive and detailed evaluation regarding environmental and work exposures, and a full selection of common and occupational allergens to be tested on the skin.
 Recommendations for alternative products will be made once the patch testing is complete.